Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMLAMP/README.md

 ## Enable Azure AD login for a Linux Virtual Machine in Azure

-The following example deploys a VM and then installs the extension to enable Azure AD login for a Linux VM.
+The following installs the extension to enable Azure AD login for a Linux VM.
 VM extensions are small applications that provide post-deployment configuration and automation tasks on Azure virtual machines.

 ```bash
 az vm extension set \